Balazs9/testyourfootballknowledge/README.md

 During the development what needed to be fixed:

 - The game area was not responding as expected, after the questions and answers displayed the next question did not work.
 Searching for the problem in the code institue javascript concepts lesson, i found the Math.floor(Math.random) built in function, what was helping to schuffle my questions and i could iterate through questions.

+- To stop the infinite game i used the splice method to remove the answered question from the array.

 ## Technologies